MackLetladi/multi-modal-image-retrieval-system-main/README.md

 1. Clone the repository:
 - git clone https://github.com/yourusername/multimodal-retrieval.git

-## API Documentation

-Once the backend and frontend is running, visit http://localhost:8000/ for the interactive API documentation.

 ## Assumptions

 1. Using a sample of 500 images from the test_data_v2 folder